Protocol and Practice of Persons Appearing in the Court of Judge Christopher Coury

 You are here: Judicial Biographies<< return to previous page

-I do not communicate by email with attorneys.
-My staff may communicate with attorneys and their staff by email for scheduling purposes or if an electronic format of a submission is needed, to expedite review of certain documents (such as jury instructions), or in urgent situations or to send minute entries.
-If one of my staff members contacts you by email for scheduling, please respond promptly, even if it is just to acknowledge the email and estimate when you will be able to get respond substantively.
+I do not communicate by email with parties or attorneys.
+My staff may communicate with parties (if self-represented) or with attorneys and their staff by email for scheduling purposes or if an electronic format of a submission is needed, to expedite review of certain documents, or in urgent situations or to send minute entries.
+If one of my staff members contacts you by email for scheduling, please respond promptly, even if it is just to acknowledge the email and estimate when you will be able to respond substantively.

 Pre-Trial Practice and Management IssuesMotion Practice If you have a motion that necessitates an evidentiary hearing, please file those motions sooner rather than later.
 Any motion brought for a Daubert hearing or brought under Evidence Rule 702, should be filed no later than the dispositive motion deadline.
 By the time you get to court, I will have read what you filed.
 That means you only have to talk about those things you did not put in your filings or to clarify something you put in your written materials.
 Discussing what I have already read usually is not very helpful.

-Any discovery or non-disclosure objection that is not asserted by the Motion in Limine deadline shall be deemed waived (except for disclosures occurring for the first time after the Motion in Limine deadline).
+Any discovery or non-disclosure objection that is not asserted by the Trial Setting Conference deadline shall be deemed waived (except for disclosures occurring for the first time after the Trial Setting Conference deadline).

 When you are objecting to a discovery request because it is too burdensome, you should couple that objection with a showing what you have offered to produce if the other party assumes the burden.
 If the objection is based on privilege or the information is too sensitive, you may also be more persuasive if you submit a protective order with your objection.

 Other Pre-trial Practice Guidelines or Comments Most pretrial matters will be conducted virtually, through the Court Connect platform.

 RESOLUTION MANAGEMENT CONFERENCES (Rule 76) (Will occur virtually)